 Semi-Structured Data

-It is a self-describing data where the data format is implied and deducible.
+It is a self-describing dataset where the dataset format is implied and deducible.
 In this kind of structure, not necessarily all the acquired statistics may be similar and the schema can differ within a single database and over a period of time it can fluctuate imperiously.

 Example: HTML, XML, RDF